CumulusNetworks/docs/content/cumulus-linux-44/Layer-1-and-Switch-Ports/Interface-Configuration-and-Management/Switch-Port-Attributes.md

 {{< /tabs >}}

 {{%notice note%}}
-- If you break out a port, then reload the `switchd` service on a switch running in *nonatomic* ACL mode, temporary disruption to traffic occurs while the ACLs are reinstalled.
+- If you break out a port, then reload the `switchd` service on a switch running in *nonatomic* ACL mode, temporary disruption to traffic occurs while the ACLs reinstall.
-- Port ganging is not supported.
+- Cumulus Linux does not support port ganging.
 - Switches with the Spectrum 1 ASIC have a limit of 64 logical ports.
 If you want to break ports out to 4x25G or 4x10G:
   - You can only break out odd-numbered ports into four logical ports.
   - You must disable the next even numbered port.
 For example, if you break out port 11 into four logical ports, you must disable port 12.